A Guide to Psychology and its Practice

 and Answers

-You are being pushed to the edge, but not by a condescending therapist.
-You’re being pushed by the managed care system.
-And what an uncaring system it is.
+You are not being pushed by a condescending therapist, you’re being pushed by the managed care system.
+And what an uncaring system it is!

 If you have been to many psychotherapists in your life, that means that you have some deep, unconscious issues to resolve.
 And the fact that you have some deep, unconscious issues to resolve means that the managed care system wants nothing to do with you because it will cost them too much money to treat you properly.
 Their attitude is, “Stop whining and get cured already!”

-So the managed care companies tell all their treatment providers to cure their patients in just a few sessions—or else.
+So the managed care companies tell all their treatment providers to “cure” their patients in just a few sessions—or else.
 And what is the “or else”?
-Well, they will stop referring clients to any psychotherapist who doesn’t give them what they want.
+Well, the managed care companies will stop referring clients to any psychotherapist who doesn’t give the companies what they want.

 Your psychotherapist, therefore, is probably scared to death that his income will dry up if he doesn’t meet the standards demanded of him.
 In that sense, he’s not serving your best interests, he’s serving his own best interests in order to serve the interests of managed care.